Kookaburra Veterinary Employment - Veterinary Recruitment made easy.

 Our website statistics speak for themselves;

-During 2012 the Kookaburra website received over 15,000 unique visitors per month, with a total of 1.3 million page views for the year.
-78% of visitors return to our site! ( stats.
+During 2016 the Kookaburra website received over 13,000 unique visitors per month, with over 54,000 sessions per month.
+77% of visitors return to our site! ( stats.
 Google Analytics )

 We can help with all your staffing requirements, from Animal Attendants to Zoo Vets and everything inbetween.
 We can even advertise your practice for sale.
 We believe we can give your vacancy greater exposure than any other Australian agency or journal.

-But it doesn't end there, we search our database & promote your position to vets on our register who are actively seeking work (currently over 250) & appear to suit your requirements, and, if the job is suitable, to final year students/new graduates in Australia and New Zealand.
+But it doesn't end there, we search our database & promote your position to vets on our register who are actively seeking work & appear to suit your requirements, and, if the job is suitable, to final year students/new graduates in Australia and New Zealand.

 Don't be fooled by our low fees - Nobody can match our job exposure, promotion and service!
 Just scroll to the bottom of this page to see what Clinic Owners and Practice Managers say about our service.